tcjcodes/nutritional-therapy-site/src/content/about/index.md

 * Family Constellation

 As a functional nutritionist, I focus on identifying and addressing the root causes of health imbalances and deficiencies to restore optimal health and function.
-My approach is comprehensive and holistic, utilizing a combination of detailed testing, nutritional assessment, and a thorough review of your dietary and health history

-ffor deeper underlying imbalances and deficiencies to restore health and function.
-I use a complete, holistic evaluation that may include testing, detailed nutritional assessment, dietary and health history overview to gather in-depth understanding of your biochemistry and current health status.
-Based on the gathered information, I create a customized nutritional program and recommend a supplemental protocol when needed.
-I help clients who are struggling with digestive problems, autoimmune disorders, chronic pain, fatigue, hormonal imbalances, skin problems, high blood pressure and other conditions.ocu
+My approach is comprehensive and holistic, utilizing a combination of detailed testing, nutritional assessment, and a thorough review of your dietary and health history.
+This allows me to gain a deep understanding of your unique biochemisty and current health status.
+From this information, I create a customized nutritional plan tailored to your specific needs and recommend supplement support where necessary.

-So if you are experiencing:
+I specialize in helping individuals dealing with a variety of conditions, including:

 * Allergies
 * Anxiety